ManicMiners/docs/_pages/DATSectionvehicles.md

 value is the Miner ID from the section miners.

 ## ID
-Required value.
-This is the ID of this vehicle.
+Required field.
+Every starting vehicle has a unique vehicle ID automatically filled in by the map editor.
+Once that vehicle has left the game, any script variable associated with that vehicle is now invalid, any triggers for that variable are invalid, and the ID is then reused for new vehicles transported down.

 ```
 ID=value
 ```
-value is the ID of this vehicle.
+value is the id of the vehicle.
+ID's start at 0 and increment by one for every vehicle in the game.

 ## ESSENTIAL